Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Introduction

 \section{Introduction}

 Variables measured with error often pose a significant concern for valid inference.
-The use of error-prone variables impacts analyses in a manner which depends both on the degree of measurement error present, and on the analysis technique that is used.
+Any statistical analysis which relies on error-prone variables will be impacted in a manner that depends on the structure and size of the measurement error, and on the analysis technique that is used.
 A large number of techniques have been proposed in order to correct for the effects of measurement error.
-We generalize two correction techniques, regression calibration \citep{Carroll1990,Gleser1990} and simulation extrapolation (SIMEX, \cite{SIMEX}), to relax one of their common assumptions: the availability of independent and identically distributed replicate measurements.

-The focus on regression calibration and SIMEX is due to their widespread use owing, in part, to their approximately consistent nature.
-Approximately consistent methods trade rigorous mathematical guarantees for more general utility and ease of implementation.
-Both of these methods make consistency guarantees in only a limited number of scenarios, but are useful to reduce the impact of measurement error in a wider variety of settings.
-They afford comparatively straightforward implementation, and can be applied directly to most available estimation techniques, making them attractive in applied research.
-However, these techniques often require restrictive assumptions about the availability and structure of the data.
-Our proposed methods allow for a generalized measurement error model whereby each repeated measurement is assumed to be an error-prone observation of the truth, potentially subject to different measurement error models.
+These correction techniques typically rely on auxiliary information, often in the form of replicate, or repeated, measurements of the variable of interest.
+We consider two correction techniques, regression calibration \citep{Carroll1990,Gleser1990} and simulation extrapolation (SIMEX, \cite{SIMEX}), which are often applied when replicate measurements are available.
+We investigate these techniques in the setting where the repeated measurements that are available are not truly replicate measurements.
+In particular, we consider the setting where the available measurements are not assumed to be identically distributed, and demonstrate the ease with which these correction techniques can be generalized for non-identically distributed data.

-By contrast, many methods focus on measurement error in specific models with an emphasis on producing consistent estimators.
+There is a large body of research focused on correcting for the effects of measurement error, in specific models, with an emphasis on producing consistent estimators.
 Consistency is a desirable property which often comes at the cost of specific model assumptions and complex implementation, thus limiting the scope of application.
-Violations of these assumptions may leave the methods with limited utility or render them entirely useless \citep{CarrollBook,SIM_tutorial,YiBook}.
-Certain consistent methods, such as moment reconstruction \citep{MomentReconstruction}, make similar assumptions regarding replication, and we extend our techniques to them as well.
+Violations of these assumptions may severely undermine the utility and validity of these methods \citep{CarrollBook,SIM_tutorial,YiBook}.
+On the contrary, \emph{approximately consistent} methods trade rigorous mathematical guarantees for more general utility and ease of implementation.
+Our focus on regression calibration and SIMEX is due to the comparative ease of implementation and general utility of these methods, which has led to their widespread use in applied settings \citep{stratos}.